 - Spain (Catalunya): all species since 1994 from 60-70 sites.

 - Spain (Basque Country): all species since 2010.

-- Spain (except Catalunya and the Basque country): registering all species since 2014
+- Spain (except Catalunya and the Basque country): registering all species since 2014, more than 200 sites

 - Sweden: all species since 2010, more than 100 sites.